Adobe Experience Manager (AEM) Assets uses:

-You may choose to enable Blacklisting of IDS workers when working with pool of workers.
+You may choose to enable a blocked list of IDS workers when working with pool of workers.

-Also, under the com.day.cq.dam.ids.impl.IDSPoolImpl.name configuration, set a positive value for max.errors.to.blacklist parameter which determines number of job retrials before barring an IDS from the job handlers list
+Also, under the com.day.cq.dam.ids.impl.IDSPoolImpl.name configuration set a positive value for max.errors.to.blacklist parameter which determines the number of job retrials before barring an IDS from the job handlers list

-By default, after the configurable (retry.interval.to.whitelist.name) time in minutes the IDS worker is revalidated.
-If the worker is found online, it is removed from the blacklist
+By default, after the configurable (retry.interval.to.whitelist.name) time in minutes, the IDS worker is revalidated.
+If the worker is found online, it is removed from the blocked list.

 For InDesign Server integration with AEM Assets, use a multi-core processor because the Session Support feature necessary for the integration is not supported on single core systems.